 Alan Greenshields, who has worked with Alevo’s battery technology for over ten years already, had thankfully recently been appointed to the company and followed up with a credible presentation of where the company stood with its technology.

-A small panic set in at Alevo HQ.
+Although the company would have been pleased to ram through the 2014 accounts at AGM, covering a whole series of payments of over CHF 12 million to directors and associates as “Professional Fees” (in a direct contradiction to the investor material budgets that had been used to raise funds), a small panic set in at Alevo HQ.
 There had been some vocal and valid protests at the AGM and requests to have uncomfortable material that was read out included in the minutes.
 Alevo needed to raise money urgently and had targeted Danske Bank investors.
 Their due diligence would uncover shareholder concerns from the minutes and so the company went on a charm offensive, even giving untrue assurances, in order to avoid having the damaging material included in the minutes.

 At this EGM shareholders were invited to ask questions, and the Chairman promised to give quarterly financial updates to shareholders and to regularly keep shareholders informed.
 Shareholders received an update in May 2016 stating that “commercial production is starting Q2 2016 with deployment of GridBanks planned for Q3 2016.”
 The overly optimistic assertions didn’t change with the new board.